adrian-kriegel/hyprgrd/README.md

 A grid-based workspace switcher for Hyprland.

-# TODO

-  1. Touchpad gestures seem to be broken.
-I think the issue is that hyprgrd still assumes gestures.workspace_swipe exists which is no longer supported in favor of newer gesture configs.
-  2. When switching workspaces, the mouse cursor will sometimes focus a different display.
-It should still focus the display it focused before switching.
-  3. The "movego" command does not trigger the visualizer but should.
-  4. The "movego" command will sometimes move the focused window to a different monitor.
-  5. "movego" seems to be pretty unstable in general.
-  6. Add some way of attaching to the stdout of the daemon process when run through hyprland exec-once
-  7. The visualize does not show on the focused display.
-This should be configurable in the config "show on focused display" and "show on all displays"

 ## Sending commands

 Connect to the Unix socket and write newline-delimited JSON.
 Each line is one command.